Building Community: Seedfolks

 Unit Summary

 By reading the core text, Seedfolks, students will explore what it means to be part of a community and how the actions of one person can positively impact an entire community.
 Students will grapple with how being part of a community can help a person change and evolve as they discover new things about themselves.
 Students will also wrestle with how prejudice and racism impact the way people treat each other and how both can influence an entire community.
-It is our hope that this unit helps establish a strong classroom community and that the characters in Seedfolks can serve as a model for how people from all walks of life can come together to be part of a strong, productive community.
+It is our hope that this unit helps establish a strong classroom community and that the characters in Seedfolks can serve as a model for how people from all walks of life can come together to be part of a strong, respectful community.

 Fishtank Plus for ELA